cadcoin-project/cadcoin/README.md

 What is next?
 -------------

-windows wallet and mining client.
+windows wallet and mining client.✔✔

 https://github.com/cadcoin-project/windows-miner-client.git